gofodder/hubtoken/README.md

 # HubToken

+**NOTE: HubToken is (currently) intended for use only with Github accounts that have Two Factor Authentication enabled.**

 This command allows you to manage your GitHub personal access tokens from the command line.

 If you are using GitHub Two Factor Authentication you'll know that quick password access from the command line is not easy.
 You will